nikomakr/mak-lift/README.md

 - [x] *Desired Business Value (Why):** Achieve the first layer of including or excluding certain fleet options, validate the idea of the ideal option, and create an inquiry for potential hire or tool/vehicle acquisition.

 **Acceptance Criteria:**
-- [] Detailed product information per fleet option.
+- [x] Detailed product information per fleet option.
-- [] Polished UI/UX with a responsive design.
+- [1/2] Polished UI/UX with a responsive design.
-- [] Retrieves internal data stored in JSON file.
+- [x] Retrieves internal data stored in JSON file.
-- [] Utilizes a relevant API for dynamic availability.
+- [x] Utilizes a relevant API for dynamic availability.
-- [] Displays availability on a calendar month.
+- [0] Displays availability on a calendar month.
 - [x] Built in REACT for scalability.
 - [x] User-friendly browsing experience.